TChristensenDrumz/Weather-Report/README.md

 ## Features
 ### Weather Dashboard w/ Form Inputs
 The weather dashboard form input allows you to enter and add cities to your dashboard.
-Added cities will appear as buttons that, when clicked, will display the weather forecast for that city
+Added cities will appear as buttons that, when clicked, will display the weather forecast for that city.
+You can clear all your cities at any time using the clear button.
 <hr>

 ### Weather Display